Last Updated on April 19, 2022 by Real Men Sow

-Building and making raised beds for your garden is an exciting and challenging experience for gardeners who want to take on extra projects.
+Building and making raised beds for your vegetable garden is an exciting and challenging experience for gardeners who want to take on extra projects.
 This is a guide to growing a small 4ft by 4ft raised bed from scratch.
 This bed may be small but it has the advantage of being able to reach the center from all sides of the bed.

 Steps to Make Raised Beds for Better Gardening Practices